11bus11/11bus11.github.io/README.md

 - Tested HTML in the W3C validator.
 Returned no errors.
 - Tested CSS in the official Jigsaw validator.
 Found no errors.
 #### Contrast
-- Checked the contrast between the background and forground.
+- Checked the contrast between the background and forground on [Accessibility Checker](https://www.accessibilitychecker.org/color-contrast-checker/).

 ### Fixed bugs
 - I had a problem with getting the footer thru the validator without errors.
 This was because i had chosen to use a span around the footer's content instead of a div.
 But in the end I didnt use either (since i changed my mind about how i wanted it to look).